nomicflux/servant-opaleye-blog/README.md

 1. A function to create a connection, of the form `IO a`.
 2. A function to tear down a connection, of the form `(a -> IO())`.
-3. Additional parameters for the number of sub-pools (`Int`), the time before idling out (`NominalDiffTime`, which is a member of the `Num` typeclass which let's us specify it with a number), and the maximum number of resources to keep open in each subpool (`Int`).
+3. Additional parameters for the number of sub-pools (`Int`), the time before idling out (`NominalDiffTime`, which is a member of the `Num` typeclass so we can specify it with a number), and the maximum number of resources to keep open in each subpool (`Int`).

 And it returns a `Pool` for whatever `a` we want, wrapped in the `IO` monad.